CesiumGS/3d-tiles/README.md

 The `refine` property is a string that is either `"REPLACE"` for replacement refinement or `"ADD"` for additive refinement, see [Refinement](#refinement).
 It is required for the root tile of a tileset; it is optional for all other tiles.
 A tileset can use any combination of additive and replacement refinement.
 When the `refine` property is omitted, it is inherited from the parent tile.

-The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.url` is a uri that points to the tile's content.
-In the example above, the uri, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [Roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).
+The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.uri` is a uri that points to the tile's content.
+In the example above, the uri, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [Roadmap Q&A](#how-do-i-request-the-tiles-for-level-n).

 The uri can be another tileset JSON to create a tileset of tilesets.
 See [External tilesets](#external-tilesets).